jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 ```
 <img src="https://jp-quant.github.io/images/vol_2/e_2_w_bar.png">

 The largest positive weights are now allocated towards ones that are negative & smaller in the first eigen portfolio, that being Treasury & Gold.
+In addition, subsequent majority of the weights go towards indexes of commodities & energy (XME,XLE,XOP,etc..) as well as foreign securities (EWJ, FXI)

 Now that we have extracted the eigen portfolios weights from **in-sample** data as *eigenWeights*, moving forward, we will construct an *allWeights* table, adding the **Minimum Variance Portfolio** into in addition with the *eigenWeights*, then proceed on recalculating the weights information: